jorge-cardoso/jorge-cardoso.github.io/_posts/blog/2016-10-29-PhD_Scholarship_DataScience.md

 # University of Coimbra
 The University of Coimbra (UC) is a Portuguese public higher education institution with more than 700 years of experience in education, training and research.
 The first and the only Portuguese-speaking university until the early 20th century, UC has affirmed its position over the years with a unique mix of tradition, contemporaneity and innovation.

+# Selection criteria
+- Curricular elements (final average classification in the BSc and MSc degrees): 30%
+- Scientific curriculum (scientific publications, research projects, etc.): 20%
+- Proof of proficiency in data science and machine learning: 15%
+- Experience in similar R&D projects: 7.5%
+- Motivation letter: 2.5%
+- Interview (if applicable: only the three top ranked candidates will be interviewed): 25%

 # How to apply
 Send an e-mail to Prof. Rui Pedro Paiva (ruipedro@dei.uc.pt), with your CV containing clear information regarding the selection criteria, with "DS4NP grant" in the subject.